-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
 HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 There are several reasons why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 You can join this rewarding industry by becoming an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most work with both homeowners and business owners.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Most technicians will earn experience on equipment in both homes and commercial properties.
 And, most importantly, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?